Mr Wraight, Miss Meyler and Mrs Wright

 We used the knowledge we had learned in maths about direction and position to help us know which way to go.

-Basketball Taster session
+Badminton Taster session

 We were lucky enough to have had a visit from a local Badminton coach to offer a taster session for Badminton.
 She is running a club after school on a Wednesday.
 If your child is interested please let the school office know.